roymamon/odin-recipes/README.md

 UPDATE:

-Added a css file inorder to style the website.
+Added a css file in order to style the website.
 * Selectors
 * The Box Model
 * ETC